biolab/orange2/docs/reference/rst/Orange.evaluation.testing.rst

 (classification accuracy, Brier score, ROC analysis...) available in module :obj:`Orange.evaluation.scoring`.

-Your scripts will thus basically conduct experiments using functions in :obj:`Orange.evaluation.testing`, covered on this page and then evaluate the results by functions in :obj:`Orange.evaluation.scoring`.
+Your scripts will thus basically conduct experiments using methods of :obj:`Evaluation` class and functions in  :obj:`Orange.evaluation.testing`, covered on this page and then evaluate the results by functions in :obj:`Orange.evaluation.scoring`.
 For those interested in writing their own statistical measures of the quality of models, description of :obj:`TestedExample` and :obj:`ExperimentResults` are available at the end of this page.

 .. note:: Orange has been "de-randomized".
 Running the same script twice
     will generally give the same results, unless special care is taken to